osmangozukucuk/connect4game/README.md

 playing with computer<br />
 best connect four game

-By the way i did this game for my education😉
+By the way it's the best game i have ever seen😉

 ---